CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Default executor is `local` where processes are run in the computer where Nextflow is launched.
 Several other [executors](https://www.nextflow.io/docs/latest/executor.html) are supported, to CSC computing environment, best suit SLURM and HyperQueue executors.

-There are many other high-throughput tools and workflow managers exist for scientific computing and selecting the right tool can sometimes be challenging.
-Please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview from the selected list of relevant tools.
+There are many other high-throughput tools and workflow managers for scientific computing and selecting the right tool can sometimes be challenging.
+Please refer to our [high-throughput computing and workflows page](../../computing/running/throughput.md) to get an overview of relevant tools.

 ## Installation